St. Joseph's Indian School

-In 2020, St. Joseph's Indian School (kindergarten through eighth grade, K-8) served 221 students.
+In 2020, St. Joseph's Indian School (kindergarten through eighth grade, K–8) served 221 students.
 The school also has a high school program where older students continue to live on campus but attend the public school in Chamberlain for classes.
-In 2009-2010 nearly one dozen former students sued the school, the Sacred Heart institute, and the Diocese of Sioux Falls for alleged sexual abuse by priests at the school.
-As noted, the Diocese of Sioux Falls has no authority over the school or the Institute, and has been excluded as the suit progresses.

 St. Joseph's conducts fundraising to maintain operations that are free for the students.
 However, the administration's fundraising tactics were criticized in the 2010s by national media and Native American leaders as misleading.
+In 2009–2010, nearly one dozen former students sued the school, the Sacred Heart institute, and the Diocese of Sioux Falls for alleged sexual abuse by priests at the school.
+As noted, the Diocese of Sioux Falls has no authority over the school or the Institute, and has been excluded as the suit progresses.